mmallicoat/marshallmallicoat.com/content/pages/about.rst

 My name is Marshall Mallicoat.
 I was born in Fairfax, Virginia, in 1988.
 I earned a bachelor's degree in mathematics from the University of Kansas in 2010.
 I live in Urbana, Illinois.
+I write and fiddle with computers.

 Email: mm@marshallmallicoat.com